projectatomic/atomic-site/source/blog/2015-06-05-running-cockpit-as-a-service.html.md

 Hint: Some lines were ellipsized, use -l to show in full.
 ```

 Now that the service is up and running, point your web brower at port 9090 on the Atomic host and you should see the Cockpit login page.
-Log in with the `fedora` credentials and you should be ready to go.
+You'll need to log in with a user in the `wheel` group in order to adminstrate the system, but you can log in as any user to view the local host.
+For the published Fedora 22 Atomic cloud image, log in with the `fedora` credentials and you should be ready to go.
 You can add other hosts to this Cockpit instance, with the knowledge that reboots and upgrades to the host or the container won't affect the configuration.